LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-login-system-part-2-and-lobby.md

 At this point you can try to run the project.
 Run the server first and then the client and check it you can log in and if it displays 2 rooms "Main" and "Main 2" in the lobby.

-If everyting works fine you can continue, if not try to look if any errors occurred somewhere.
+If everyting works fine you can continue.
+If not, try to look if any errors occurred somewhere.
 If you are totally stuck you can always contact me on Discord (@Allmaron#6641) or ask in the [Offical Darkrift Discord](https://discordapp.com/invite/cz2FQ6k)

 The next step is to allow the player to join a Room.
 We will need to create new request messages for that.
 First add the following new Tags in the NetworkingData.Tags enum: